+As members of the SEO community, we anticipate the potential effects algorithmic changes on our online visibility.
 Google this month has been making changes both to the Google algorithm and Chrome.
 Today we would like to share with you what has happened this week.
+Also, make sure to check out what these changes may have on your local SEO here.

 Yesterday Google Tweeted out that they have released a broad algorithm update.
 Google echoed their previous statements last year in saying to continue making great content, and that if your rankings were affected by the update, there is nothing you can do to “fix” it.